 Bankgirot was established in 1959 by the Swedish banks.
 At that time the name was Bankgirocentralen, shortened as BGC.
 Bankgirot’s task was to develop and maintain a system of payment that was completely open, that minimised costs, provided economy of scale advantages and had a high level of security.
 Since then, Bankgirot has developed and changed.
 You can read about the major events in Bankgirot’s history here.

-Bankgirot moves into new premises in Liljeholmen in May.
+In May, Bankgirot moves to new premises in Liljeholmen.

 Swish wins the inUse Award - a design prize that focuses on presenting good examples of usability and overall experience rather than just appearance.